hassenius/terraform-module-icp-deploy/README.md

 ### Versions and changes
+#### 2.4.0
+- Add support for local hooks
+- Support specifying docker version when installing docker with apt (Ubuntu only)
+- Ensure /opt/ibm is present before copying cluster skeleton

 #### 2.3.7
 - Add retry logic to apt-get when installing prerequisites.
 Sometimes cloud-init or some other startup process can hold a lock on apt.

 #### 2.3.6
 - Retry ssh from boot to cluster nodes when generating /etc/hosts entries.
 Fixes issues when some cluster nodes are provisioned substantially slower.